djyde/cusdis/README.md

 Cusdis is an open-source, lightweight (~5kb gzip), privacy-friendly alternative to Disqus.

-> Contact me if you want to buy/acquire this project 💖
+> !!!
+IMPORTANT
+> Cusdis is deprecated now.
+If you want to export your data.
+Please email hi@cusdis.com.
+Send us your signed email address and the export format you want.
+> Very sorry for this.

 ![](/public/images/landing.png)